pippinbarr/lets-play-ancient-greek-punishment-ui-edition/process/to-do.md

 - ~~TRIGGERING ON BOTH DBLCLICK AND TOUCHEND SEEMS TO WORK WELL ENOUGH HERE__ Need to distinguish "touch" versus "click" for icon launch (e.g. ipad is not "mobile" but still requires single click not dbl)~~
 - ~~The big question of whether on mobile we're just modally ONLY doing one app per (e.g. really live up to the app thing), or just let people run multiple punishments even on a little phone and screw the problems of screen realestate?~~
 - ~~Disable draggable on mobile/touch icons?
 (It's a bit gross when they launch the app at the end of a drag)~~
+- ~~Alter Danaids design to allow touch only input (e.g. eliminate need for mouseout)~~
+- ~~Create bevelled icons with  background colours (rounded divs?)~~

+- I'm worried about sizing of icons on different resolution devices?
+Or is that getting stupid?
+- Investigate unfortunate mobile behaviours

+# Other
 - ~~Randomly position dialogs on non-phone devices for sexier aesthetics?
 Cluster in the center but position a bit more haphazardly?~~

-- ~~Alter Danaids design to allow touch only input (e.g. eliminate need for mouseout)~~
+- Make random positioning of desktop icons respect collision so they don't overlap by default?

 # Bugs?